R-Ross414/compiler-construction-2020/assignments.md

     - This assignment is a great opportunity to practice proper use of git.
 Provide a full trail of your work under git.
 In particular, each time your parser parses successfully a new testfile, it is time to make sure that this grammar is pushed to git.
 You can then create a new branch to work on the new version of the grammar and merge it back to master when it passes the new test-file.
 Branches also allow you to work in a group on different versions of the grammar at the same time.
     - Use git to share your current version of the grammar with me if you want to ask me a question.

   - Assignment 3: [Type Checker for CPP](https://github.com/ChapmanCPSC/compiler-assignments/blob/master/README.md).
 Deadlines April 13, April 20.
+This assignment is based on [Assignment 2 IPL](http://www.grammaticalframework.org/ipl-book/assignments/assignment2/assignment2.html).

-  - Assignment 4: Interpreter for CPP.
-Deadline tba.
+  - Assignment 4: [Interpreter for CPP](https://github.com/ChapmanCPSC/compiler-assignments/blob/master/README.md).
+Deadlines April 22, April 29.
+This assignment is based on [Assignment 3 IPL](http://www.grammaticalframework.org/ipl-book/assignments/assignment3/assignment3.html).

   - Assignment 5: Code Generator for CPP.
 Deadline tba